openvinotoolkit/datumaro/docs/source/docs/command-reference/helper/format.md

 # Format

+## List Supported Data Formats

 This command shows a list of supported import/export data formats in Datumaro.
 It is useful on a quick reference of data format name used for other CLI command such as [convert](../context_free/convert.md), [import](../context/sources.md#import-dataset), or [export](../context/export.md#export-datasets).
-For more detailed guides on each data format, please visit [our Data Formats section](../../data-formats).
+For more detailed guides on each data format, please visit [our Data Formats section](../../data-formats/formats/index.rst).

 Usage: